JakeMeistet/scrabble-coursework/README.md

 The actual board is white, with the coloured special tiles and the pieces are a more traditional scrabble colour.
 So that the user knows they are hovering over a dropzone on the board, there will be styling feedback where the boarders of the dropzone will be thicker whilst hovering over.
 Once dropped, the pieces will snap to the dropzone.

-To finish your turn, click the fini sh button at the bottom right.
+To finish your turn, click the finish button at the bottom right or to skip, press skip.

 ## Implementation Rationale